About Cord Blood

 The St. Louis Cord Blood Bank

-The St. Louis Cord Blood Bank at SSM Health Cardinal Glennon Children’s Hospital is a public donor program that, in cooperation with other cord blood banks, serves as a worldwide resource for children and adults in need of a stem cell transplant.
+The St. Louis Cord Blood Bank is a public donor program that, in cooperation with other cord blood banks, serves as a worldwide resource for children and adults in need of a stem cell transplant.

 The St. Louis Cord Blood Bank is committed to quality collection and storage of umbilical cord blood to provide stem cells for transplants and other cellular therapies.
 The program consists of community and donor education, cord blood collection, processing in the cord blood laboratory, release of the cord blood and evaluation of transplant outcomes.